Haush: Name

-Haush was the name given them by the Selknam or Ona people, while the Yamana or Yaghan people called them Italum Ona, meaning Eastern Ona.
+Haush was the name given them by the Selkʼnam people, while the Yahgan (also known as Yámana) people called them Italum Ona, meaning Eastern Ona.
 Several authors state that their name for themselves was Manek'enk or Manek'enkn.
 Martin Gusinde reported, however, that in the Haush language Manek'enkn simply meant people in general.
-Furlong notes that Haush has no meaning in the Selknam/Ona language, while haush means kelp in the Yamana/Yaghan language.
-Since the Selknam/Ona probably met the Yamana/Yaghan people primarily in Haush territory, Furlong speculates that the Selknam/Ona borrowed haush as the name of the people from the Yamana/Yaghan language.
+Furlong notes that Haush has no meaning in the Selkʼnam language, while haush means kelp in the Yahgan language.
+Since the Selkʼnam probably met the Yahgan people primarily in Haush territory, Furlong speculates that the Selkʼnam borrowed haush as the name of the people from the Yahgan language.

 Origins

 Most authors believe that the Haush were the first people to occupy Isla Grande de Tierra del Fuego.
-The Haush are related to the Selknam and Tehuelche, and the three groups are presumed to have developed from a predecessor group in mainland Patagonia.
+The Haush are related to the Selkʼnam and Tehuelche, and the three groups are presumed to have developed from a predecessor group in mainland Patagonia.
 The three groups were hunters, particularly of guanacos, and do not have any history of using watercraft.

-As the Haush and Selknam did not use watercraft, the Straits of Magellan would have been a formidable barrier to reaching the Isla Grande de Tierra del Fuego.
-The Selknam had a tradition that a land bridge had once connected the island to the mainland, but later collapsed.
+As the Haush and Selkʼnam did not use watercraft, the Straits of Magellan would have been a formidable barrier to reaching the Isla Grande de Tierra del Fuego.
+The Selkʼnam had a tradition that a land bridge had once connected the island to the mainland, but later collapsed.
 Lothrop dismissed that as geologically implausible.
-Furlong suggested that canoe Indians (Yahgan or Alacalufe people) carried the Haush and Selknam across the Straits.
+Furlong suggested that canoe Indians (Yahgan or Kawésqar (Alacalufe) people) carried the Haush and Selkʼnam across the Straits.